Rani Bilashmoni Government Boys' High School: Description

 The establishment of Rani Bilashmoni Government Boys' High School has a historic background.
-It was a great initiative taken by Bhawal King Raja Rajendra Narayan to establish this school in 1905 after his wife’s name.
-Since then, by the efforts of the staff and students, the school has established itself as one of the best high school in the city of Gazipur.
-It was enlisted as a government school in April 1981.
+It was an initiative taken by Bhawal King Raja Rajendra Narayan to establish this school in 1905 in his wife's name.
+It was registered as a government school in April 1981.

 The school stands at the center of Joydebpur, Gazipur.
-The main school building is located on the western side of the ‘Rajbari Maidan’.
+The main school building is located on the western side of the 'Rajbari Maidan'.
 Near to it are the District Commissioner's office and the District Judge Court.
 There is a separate office building opposite the main school building for official works.
 It also holds the Headmaster's office.
 The school holds classes from grade six to ten in two shifts.
 As one of the schools with better quality of teaching staff, the admission process is competitive.
 The school runs in two shifts.
 The morning shift starts from 7:00 a.m. and runs till 12:00 p.m.
 The day shift begins at 12:30 p.m. and ends at 5:00 p.m.
-About two thousand students are receiving education and acquiring academic and co-curricular skills in double shifts.

-Uniforms

-White Shirt sealed with school's own monogram, navy blue pant, tie, full white cades, navy blue sweater.
-Wearing a school uniform is obligatory.

-Student community

-As its first club for students community Sir Motiur Rahman suggested some of students to be active in this regard to unite all the students and opened a confederation named RBM Student Confederation.
-But it's inactive now.
-Authority is trying to get a new legacy contract.
+The school has about two thousand students.